Understanding Latent Diffusability via Fisher Geometry: Spectra and Connection to Fisher Geometry

 \section{Spectra and Connection to Fisher Geometry}

 In the main text, we introduce Fisher information (FI) and Fisher information rate (FIR) as tools for analyzing the diffusability of autoencoder representations.
 In this section, we examine spectral analysis as an alternative perspective for studying diffusability.
-Corresponding to the experiments in Sections~\ref{sec:exp_GPE} and~\ref{sec:exp_NVAE}, which compare FI and FIR between pixel space and latent space, we analyze the power spectra of FFHQ images and of latent representations produced by the GPE, VAE, and NVAE encoders.
+Corresponding to the experiments in Sections~\ref{sec:exp_VAE} and~\ref{sec:exp_NVAE}, which compare FI and FIR between pixel space and latent space, we analyze the power spectra of FFHQ images and of latent representations produced by the VAE, KL-AE, and NVAE encoders.
 This analysis provides a complementary view of the signal structure and allows us to contrast the information revealed by spectral behavior with that captured by FI and FIR.

-We use the same $64\times64$ resolution FFHQ images and the same NVAE, GPE, and VAE models trained on FFHQ data as in the experiments in Sections~\ref{sec:exp_GPE} and~\ref{sec:exp_NVAE}.
-For FFHQ images and the NVAE latent representations, which are two-dimensional spatial tensors, we compute the two-dimensional power spectrum by applying the Fast Fourier Transform (FFT) over the spatial dimensions.
+We use the same $64\times64$ resolution FFHQ images and the same VAE, KL-AE, and NVAE models trained on FFHQ data as in the experiments in Sections~\ref{sec:exp_VAE} and~\ref{sec:exp_NVAE}.
+For FFHQ images, KL-AE latent representations, and NVAE latent representations, which are two-dimensional spatial tensors, we compute the two-dimensional power spectrum by applying the Fast Fourier Transform (FFT) over the spatial dimensions.
 For multi-channel inputs, the resulting spectra are averaged across channels to obtain a single spectrum per sample.

-For the latent representations produced by the GPE and VAE encoders, the latent variable for each sample is a one-dimensional vector.
+For the latent representations produced by the VAE encoder, the latent variable for each sample is a one-dimensional vector.
 To analyze their frequency characteristics, we compute the one-dimensional power spectrum using the discrete Fourier transform (FFT) along the latent dimension.
 Each latent vector is normalized prior to the transform.

 Both the frequency axis $k$ and the power values $P$ are normalized by the signal length (or spatial resolution for the 2D case).
 To obtain a stable estimate, the spectrum is averaged over $10{,}000$ samples drawn from the dataset.
 The zero-frequency (DC) component corresponding to the mean signal level is excluded from the plots.